bhklab/handbook/docs/General/Presentations/tools.md

 **Images and Icons**

 The following are open-source biological imaging databases and platforms.
-The BHK Lab holds a premium Flaticon account (*do I provide login details?*).
+The BHK Lab holds a premium Flaticon account.
 If Biorender and/or BioArt are used, please remember to add them to the acknowledgements.

 - [Flaticon](https://www.flaticon.com/)
 - [Biorender](https://www.biorender.com/)